TheOdinProject/curriculum/ruby/ruby.md

 Regular Expressions are really just a special syntax that is used to find things (and not just in Ruby, they're used all over the place).
 It's beyond the scope of this summary for sure, but I hope you've tried them out at [RegexOne](http://regexone.com/).
 Once you know how to match stuff, you'll feel ready to take on any big dictionary files or big batches of questionable user input that needs to be standardized.
 But be careful, it can be too tempting to go hog-wild with your expressions.
 It's something you should at least know the basics of but probably will not be applying all that often "in the wild".

 The last thing to cover is **Symbols**, which start creeping up all over the place when you get into Rails and even Hashes.
-Symbols are denoted with the colon before the name, e.g. `:my_symbol` instead of `"my_string"`.
-A symbol is basically like a string without any depth... string lite, if you will.
+Symbols are denoted with the colon before the name, e.g. `:my_symbol` instead of `"my_string"`  A symbol is basically like a string without any depth... string lite, if you will.
 A string is **Mutable**, meaning it can be added to, reversed, and generally messed with in a hundred different ways.
 Whenever you have text that you want to play around with or use as, well, text, just stick with strings.

 But sometimes all you want is a name, like when you're using a hash key.
 In that case, it makes sense to use symbols.
 Symbols are immutable, so they don't change.
 They are also only stored in memory in one place, wherease strings have a new place in memory each time you declare one: